sanand0/datastories/generative-ai-whatsapp-group/README.md

 # The Great Inversion

-On 16 Nov 2025, I asked [Codex](https://github.com/sanand0/generative-ai-group/pull/1):
+On 16 Nov 2025, I asked [Claude Code](https://github.com/sanand0/generative-ai-group/pull/1):

 > This repo has WhatsApp conversations from a group related to Generative AI.
 >